The Mysterians: Casting

-Seven Samurai (1954) costar Yoshio Tsuchiya notably played the Mysterian Leader in the film.
-Tsuchiya was unconcerned by the fact that he would be covered in a helmet, glasses, and a skin-chafing costume made of flameproof fiberglass fabric.
-In his attempt to compensate, Tsuchiya created his own staccato gestures - "space acting".
+Seven Samurai (1954) costar Yoshio Tsuchiya played the Mysterian Leader in the film.
+Tsuchiya was unconcerned by the fact that he would be covered in a helmet, glasses, and a costume made of a flameproof fiberglass-like fabric, which was visually striking but uncomfortable, as the fibers could irritate the skin.
+Ishiro Honda noted that the fabric was adapted from materials being developed at the time for firefighter uniforms.
 In an interview, Tsuchiya stated: "Toho said no [to casting me in this role], because my face would be covered.
-I disagreed, saying that being an actor isn’t all about just showing our faces.
-This impressed Honda-san very much, and we formed a relationship, both at work and outside of work" According to director Ishirō Honda, "It was [Tsuchiya’s] wish [to play the role], but I also knew him very well, so I thought he would be well cast".
+I disagreed, saying that being an actor isn't all about just showing our faces.
+This impressed Honda-san very much, and we formed a relationship, both at work and outside of work" According to director Ishirō Honda, "It was [Tsuchiya's] wish [to play the role], but I also knew him very well, so I thought he would be well cast".
+In his attempt to compensate, Tsuchiya conveyed emotion though stylized body and head movements, the aliens walk stiffly and shake their bodies when they laugh.
+Tsuchiya called this “space acting”, to give the alien's an “extraterrestrial” feel, setting the standard for future portrayals of aliens, like the Xiliens from Invasion of Astro-Monster (1965).

 The Mysterians was Takashi Shimura's third supporting role in a Toho-produced tokusatsu film, following his role as a paleontologist in Honda's Godzilla (1954) and Motoyoshi Oda's Godzilla Raids Again (1955).
 Likewise, Godzilla stars Momoko Kōchi and Akihiko Hirata and Rodan (1956) stars Kenji Sahara and Yumi Shirakawa have major roles in the film as Hiroko Iwamoto, Ryōichi Shiraishi, Jōji Atsumi, and Etsuko Shiraishi respectively.

 A large amount of foreign actors were cast in minor roles in the film, indicating Toho's overseas ambitions for the Honda-Tsuburaya films.
 Among the actors cast as United Nations scientists in the film were George Furness, a British lawyer who represented former Empire of Japan defendants at the Tokyo War Crimes Tribunal, and Harold S. Conway, a Tokyo businessman.
 Their interpreter was Heihachiro Okawa, an actor with a prolific eclectic career in Japan and overseas, who played a bit part in the film as the Defense Headquarters External Relations Director.